project-lovelace/lovelace-website/README.md

 1. Make sure you have recent versions of `docker` and `docker-compose` installed.
 2. Clone this repository.
-3. Run `bash update_development.bash` to set up the website locally.
+3. Run `bash update_development.bash` to set up a development environment with the website locally.
-4. You should now see the Project Lovelace website at `http://localhost:8000`.
-5. Run `bash populate_development_env.bash` to add the problems to the website.
+4. Run `bash populate_development_env.bash` to populate the website with problems and a couple of users for debugging.
-6. You should now see a list of problems at `http://localhost:8000/problems/`.
+5. You should now see a list of problems at `http://localhost:8000/problems/` and should be able to submit solutions.
-7. Run `docker-compose exec django python manage.py createsuperuser` to create a new admin superuser for development if needed.
-8. You should now be able to log into `http://localhost:8000/admin/` and add new problems to the website for testing.
+6. You should also be able to log into `http://localhost:8000/admin/` and add new problems to the website for testing.